RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Data_Sources.md

      3. A typical enterprise will have a subset of exploits/CVEs: ~~10K order of magnitude unique CVE IDs.
          1. The counts of these unique CVE IDs may follow a Pareto type distribution i.e. there will be many instances of a small number of CVE IDs.

-## Likelihood of Exploit Data Sources
+## Likelihood of Exploitation Data Sources

 This table shows the number of CVEs (from all published CVEs) that are listed in that data source: